jade-hernandez/modal-component/docs/portal-component.md

 ### Cleanup on Unmount

-Your component properly cleans up after itself when unmounted:
+The component properly cleans up after itself when unmounted:

 ```typescript
 return () => {